Bernard Taylor, Baron Taylor of Mansfield: House of Lords

 In 1971 Taylor joined with Lord Blyton (another former miner MP made a Peer) to divide the House of Lords against the Industrial Relations Bill, a move of which the Labour whips did not approve.
 He voted for divorce reform but against legalised euthanasia.
 In the short Parliament of 1974 he was chosen to move the motion for an humble address in reply to the Queen's Speech.
 During the Common Market referendum campaign of 1975, Taylor campaigned for a 'No' vote.

 He was a diligent attender in the Lords, even in his 90s.
 In the 1988-89 session, Taylor attended 133 of 153 sitting days.

+Family

+Taylor married Clara, daughter of John Ashley, in 1921.
+They had one son.
+She died in 1983.

+After his wife's death, Taylor became friendly with Ellen Baylis.
+She later moved into his council house with him and partnered with him on public duties.